 Their reasons vary: maybe it was a bad experience shooting that rendered them, literally, gun shy ever after.
 Maybe it is a crushing lack of confidence, or the feeling of already missing out on too much experience compared to peers who have been shooting for a while.
 Some may lack the strength or coordination to operate a gun well, and so have given up.

 Some may even be naïve, to a degree: they are just fine with their neighbors, friends and relatives having and using guns, but they have never had need for one (“It won’t happen to me.”
 Or “bad stuff does not happen here.”)
 A few might simply be intimidated by the noise and blast of a gun, and their nerves cannot take the strain.

 Doubtless there will be a few in there who are merely too lazy or unmotivated to invest the considerable time and effort it takes to master using a gun well and safely.
-A sorry, poor few in this lot might be victims of violent crime or a close call, and are revising their once-held beliefs to the contrary regarding guns in civilian hands.
+A sorry, poor few in this lot might be victims of an attack and are revising their once-held beliefs to the contrary regarding guns in civilian hands.

 Whatever the case, these people deserve help, guidance and the best chance to succeed at their new venture, and understanding their unique situations and attitude is important to kitting them out with the right tools.

 Helping the Uninitiated and Unmotivated Get the Right Tools

 This can present a unique challenge for gun sellers, teachers, experienced friends or family and so forth.
 Recommendations and decisions for firearm selection that are trotted out for enthusiastic or motivated beginners may not apply for our pro-gun gun-hater friends.